Master of Divinity (M.Div.)

 - One year of full-time ecclesial ministry or equivalent after college.

-- 12 credit hours – four courses – in previous philosophy coursework.
-(Candidates that do not meet this criteria should contact the assistant dean of admissions)
+- 12 credit hours (4 courses) in previous philosophy coursework.
+(Candidates that do not meet this criteria should contact the associate dean of admissions.)

 - One-third of undergraduate studies in liberal arts coursework.